Strack & Van Til: Store closures and sale to Strack and Van Til families and Indiana Grocery Group

 On March 2, 2017, Strack & Van Til announced the closure of six stores, four Ultra Foods stores and two Strack & Van Til stores.
 Following the announcement of those closures, parent company, Central Grocers announced the closure of nine Ultra Foods stores located in Illinois.
 In addition, 22 Strack and Van Tils will be up for sale.
 On May 15, 2017, Jewel-Osco made a bid to purchase all 19 Strack & Van Til grocery stores for $100 million.
 The Jewel-Osco bid was ultimately unsuccessful and the stores were sold in the bankruptcy auction to the Strack and Van Til families and the Indiana Grocery Group.

-As Central Grocers went bankrupt after being around for 100 years in 2017, Strack & Van Til made an agreement with Associated Wholesale Grocers, Inc., makers of Best Choice and Always Save brands of items to compensate for the now gone Centrella.
+As Central Grocers went bankrupt after being around for 100 years in 2017, Strack & Van Til made an agreement with Associated Wholesale Grocers, Inc., makers of Best Choice and Always Save brands of items, to compensate for the now gone Centrella.

 Strack & Van Til returned to expansion in 2021 with the purchase of Tysen's Country Market in Demotte, Indiana.
 The store will take the Strack & Van Til name.

+Acquisition by Hy-Vee

+On April 17, 2024, the chain announced it was being acquired by Hy-Vee, a Midwestern grocery chain headquartered in West Des Moines, Iowa.
+The stores will retain their current branding and become a subsidiary of Hy-Vee, according to the news release.
+All 22 store locations in Northwest Indiana and the Chicago, Illinois, suburbs will remain open as Strack & Van Til.

+Hy-Vee did not reveal how much it is paying for the chain, but spokesperson Tina Potthoff said the purchase is one of the largest in Hy-Vee's history.
+Also privately owned, Strack & Van Til will become a subsidiary of Hy-Vee but will retain its own logos, name, and branding, Potthoff said.

+Having previously announced locations in Zionsville, Indiana and Noblesville, Indiana for Indiana expansion, Hy-Vee says those timelines for opening may now shift, but are still in the plans for expansion.
+“We plan to continue to build in these areas," Potthoff said.
+"Due to this acquisition, we are reviewing and finalizing our construction timeline for those locations.”

+Hy-Vee also announced a decision to discontinue the Best Choice and Always Save labels, and add the Hy-Vee labels That's Smart, Crav'n Flavor, Simply Done, Tippy Toes, TopCare, CharKing, Good Graces, Full Circle Market, and Paws.

+The first location renovated under Hy-Vee ownership was in Lowell, Indiana.